Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Introduction

-In fact, not only the nonlinear discrete equations are difficult to study, even it is not clear enough how their bilinear forms are related to the bilinear lattice KP equation, namely, the Hirota equation or the Hirota-Miwa equation.
+It is hard to study the nonlinear lattice GD type equations from reductions of the lattice KP equations.
+In fact, it is also not clear enough how their bilinear forms are related to the bilinear lattice KP equation, namely, the Hirota equation or the Hirota-Miwa equation.
 A recent progress is due to \cite{WZM-PD-2024} which builds the connections between the bilinear forms of some ABS equations and the Hirota-Miwa equation.
 However, for the lattice BSQ-type equations, how their bilinear forms (see \cite{HZ-BSQ-book}) are obtained as reductions from the Hirota-Miwa equation is not known yet.

 The purpose of this paper is to explore the lattice GD-4 type equations obtained in \cite{Tela} from a bilinear perspective.
-Hirota's bilinear method \cite{Hir-1971,Hirota-book} has been proved to be a powerful tool in the research of integrable systems.
-The idea of this method is to introduce new variables to transform the nonlinear differential/difference equations into bilinear forms, for which the solutions would be obtained in explicit forms.
 For the lattice equations in the GD hierarchy, some ABS equations have been bilinearized and solutions are presented in Casoratians \cite{HZ-Bi}.
 The study was extended to the lattice BSQ type equations in a series of papers \cite{HieZh-BSQ-2010,HieZh-BSQ--2011,Nong-Phd-2014} and a comprehensive review can be found in \cite{HZ-BSQ-book}.
-So far the bilinearization of the lattice GD-4 type equations is still untouched.
+So far the bilinearization of the lattice GD-4 type equations is still unrevealed.
 In this paper we will study the lattice GD-4 (A-2), (B-2) and (C-3) equations obtained in \cite{Tela} and present their bilinear forms and Casoratian solutions.
 Note that these names of equations follow those given by Hietarinta for the lattice BSQ type equations \cite{Hie}.